CallMeter logoCallMeter Docs

 Feedback

 RTCP feedback messages exchanged between endpoints.
-Includes NACK counts, PLI requests, FIR messages, and REMB bandwidth estimates.
 These metrics are critical for understanding how endpoints react to quality problems.
-(Detailed pages coming soon.)

 Jitter Buffer

-Receiver-side buffering metrics including buffer size, delay, target level, and overflow/underflow events.
-These reveal how well the receiver is coping with network jitter.
-(Detailed pages coming soon.)
+Receiver-side buffering metrics that reveal how well the receiver is coping with network jitter.

 Audio

-Codec-specific audio measurements including audio levels, silence detection, comfort noise, and DTMF event tracking (digits sent and received via RFC 4733 RTP or SIP INFO).
-(Detailed pages coming soon.)
+Codec-specific audio measurements including audio levels, silence detection, comfort noise, DTMF event tracking, audio bitrate, and packetization interval.

 Video

-Encoding and playback metrics including frame rate, resolution changes, keyframe intervals, freeze events, and picture quality indicators.
-(Detailed pages coming soon.)
+Encoding and playback metrics including frame rate, resolution changes, keyframe intervals, freeze events, decoder errors, and discarded frames.

 Call Timing

-SIP signaling timing measurements captured once per call: post-dial delay, time to ringing, setup time, and call duration.
+SIP signaling timing measurements captured once per call.
 Unlike the categories above, these are one-shot values rather than time-series data.
-(Detailed pages coming soon.)

 Time-Series vs One-Shot Metrics